YaleSTC/reservations/user-doc.md

 ## Checkout Person

-If you're an employee that oversees Reservation checkins and checkouts, you're a Checkout Person.
+If you're an employee who oversees Reservation checkins and checkouts, you're a Checkout Person.
 You might want to read more about:

 <ul>
 {% for page in site.pages %}